Epidural space: Cranial epidural space

 In pathological conditions fluid such as blood can fill this space.
 For example a torn meningeal artery (often the middle meningeal artery) or dural venous sinus (rarely) may bleed into this potential space and result in an epidural hematoma.

 Spinal epidural space

 In the spinal canal, the periosteal layer adheres to the inner surface of the spinal canal which is formed by the bodies of vertebrae.
 The meningeal layer lays over the spinal arachnoid mater.
 Between the vertebrae and the dural sheath is the spinal epidural space.
 Unlike the cranial epidural space, the spinal epidural space contains adipose tissue, the internal vertebral venous plexuses and the spinal nerve roots.
+The spinal epidural space spans the length of the spinal cord, from the foramen magnum superiorly to the sacral hiatus inferiorly.

 Epidural space is the smallest at the cervical region, measuring 1 to 2 mm.
 At L2 to L3, enlarges until 5 to 6 mm.
 It then enlarges progressively until lower lumbar and sacral region.
 However, some authors stated that it decreases in size after mid-lumbar region until 2 mm at S1 level.